rbento/reactive-grpc-java-starter/README.md

-# grpc-java-starter
+# reactive-grpc-java-starter

-Simple starter for grpc-java based projects.
+Simple starter for plain Reactive gRPC APIs using Java and Reactor as an implementation of Reactive Streams.

 ### Requirements